mcraiha/spine-unity-docs/Rendering.md

 Both of these work for purely visual purposes.
 But they have their own side effects to keep in mind:

  - Nonuniform scale can cause a mesh to bypass Unity’s batching system.
 This means it will have its own (set of) draw calls for each instance.
 So it’s okay for your main character.
 It can be detrimental if you have nonuniform scale for dozens of skeletons.
  - Rotating causes normals to rotate with the mesh.
-For lighting 2D sprites, this means they’ll point in the wrong direction.
+For lighting 2D sprites, this means they’ll point in the wrong direction unless your shader uses viewspace normals.
- - Rotating X or Y may also cause Unity’s 2D Colliders to behave unpredictably.
+ - Rotating X or Y may cause Unity’s 2D Colliders to behave unpredictably.
  - Negative scale can cause attached physics Colliders and some script logic to behave with unexpected results.